Andy Fletcher (musician): Personal life

-Fletcher was married to Gráinne Fletcher (née Mullan) for approximately 30 years.
+Fletcher was married to Gráinne Fletcher for approximately 30 years.
 The couple had two children.

 While Depeche Mode were touring with the band Blancmange in the early 1980s, Fletcher was renowned for his skill at chess.
 Neil Arthur of Blancmange has mentioned in interviews "never winning a game of chess with Andy Fletcher!"
 During the 1990s, Fletcher owned a restaurant called Gascogne located on Blenheim Terrace in St. John's Wood, London.
 He made a series of bad investments in the mid-1990s that led to a number of financial settlements involving Lloyd's of London and Daniel Miller.

 Fletcher experienced anxiety and depression in 1989 when Depeche Mode was preparing Violator.
 His bandmates recommended that he seek in-patient treatment.
-Fletcher attributed his mental health struggles to an obsessive–compulsive disorder he inherited from his father and the loss of his sister in her early twenties.
+Fletcher attributed his mental health struggles to an obsessive–compulsive disorder (OCD) he inherited from his father and the loss of his sister in her early twenties.
 Fletcher had a mental health relapse in 1993, and a nervous breakdown during the band's Exotic Tour in 1994.

 Death

 Fletcher died on 26 May 2022, aged 60, following an aortic dissection while at home.
-His bandmates Gahan and Gore stated, "We are shocked and filled with overwhelming sadness with the untimely passing of our dear friend, family member and bandmate Andy 'Fletch' Fletcher.
-Former Depeche Mode member Alan Wilder stated that learning of Fletcher's death was "a real bolt from the blue“.
+His bandmates Gahan and Gore stated, "We are shocked and filled with overwhelming sadness with the untimely passing of our dear friend, family member and bandmate Andy 'Fletch' Fletcher".
+Gahan and Gore added that Fletcher had "a true heart of gold".
+Former Depeche Mode member Alan Wilder stated that learning of Fletcher's death was "a real bolt from the blue".

-Lol Tolhurst of the Cure wrote, "I knew Andy and considered him a friend.
+Lol Tolhurst, former member of the Cure, wrote, "I knew Andy and considered him a friend.
 We crossed many of the same pathways as younger men.
 My heart goes out to his family, bandmates, and DM fans.
 RIP Fletch."

 Pet Shop Boys stated, "We're saddened and shocked that Andy Fletcher of Depeche Mode has died.
 Fletch was a warm, friendly and funny person who loved electronic music and could also give sensible advice about the music business."

 Other artists who expressed condolences following Fletcher's death included OMD, Alison Moyet, New Order, Gary Numan, Limmy and Erasure (the latter of whom was founded by former Depeche Mode bandmate Vince Clarke).